-Discover the beauty of the trails of the Great Smoky Mountains, covered with attractive pink petals of Spring Beauty flowers delivering the promise of warmer days to come.
+Discover the Great Smoky Mountains’ beautiful wildflowers – delivering the promise of warmer days to come.
 Tiny Bluets spread out in lengthy carpets along the edges of the trail, mirroring the clarity of the sky, while Flame Azaleas reflect the sunsets.
 Discover the natural world of wildflowers in the Great Smoky Mountains in all seasons.

 VISUAL TOUR OF EAST TENNESSEE’S COLOR